kaepek/spwm-motor-control/speed-control/closed-loop/AS5147P/teensy40/README.md

 - [ESC direct code](./esc-direct/esc-direct.ino)

 0. Perform motor calibration using the [Calibration library](https://github.com/kaepek/calibration/tree/FEATURES/new-documentation#dpwm-procedure) see the ESC direct pwm section.
-1. Copy the contents of the relevant cpp direct fit data e.g. `combination-direct-comp2-fit-ynitlldoqesyyvgyuwyg.cpp` to the following directory file `./speed-control/closed-loop/AS5147P/teensy40/esc-direct/calibration/voltage-map.cpp`.
+1. Copy the contents of the relevant cpp direct fit data e.g. `combination-direct-fit-ynitlldoqesyyvgyuwyg.cpp` to the following directory file `./speed-control/closed-loop/AS5147P/teensy40/esc-direct/calibration/voltage-map.cpp`.
 2. Load the `ESC direct` code onto the teensy40 microcontroller.
 3. Run the director program: `kaepek-io-director -i keyboard network=localhost,9000,udp dualshock -c start stop thrustui16 directionui8 reset -p serial console -o network=localhost,9002,udp`
 4. Run the realtime graphing program `kaepek-io-graph -a localhost -p 9002 -c <config-file-path>`, try one of the following configs (can start and restart this program with alternative configs as you desire):